- Library Resources

 Reciprocal Agreements with Neighboring Libraries

-If you are not a resident of the City of Puyallup but would still like to get a Puyallup Public Library card.
-You may be eligible to receive a library card without paying a non-resident fee.
+If you are not a resident of the City of Puyallup but would still like to get a Puyallup Public Library card, you may be eligible to receive a library card without paying a non-resident fee.
 If you are ineligible to receive a Puyallup Library card as a resident, our non-resident fee is currently $50 per year for an individual adult or $75 per year for a family.

 Reciprocal agreements between library jurisdictions allow residents of one district to use a library in another district without paying a non-resident fee.
 Library users may apply for and have library cards in the other library systems.
 Library users are expected to follow the regulations of the district or city whose services they are using.